al-mabsut/muslimah/contents/hanafi/en/8_ruling_bleeding_most_likely_istihadah.md

   - Fard Salaah, though nullified, need not be repeated.
   - Any fasting performed will be nullified.
 As such you are to repeat Ramadan fasts and any Qadaa fasts.
   - Any optional and Sunnah Salaah / Fasting performed, when it was nullified after commencing it in a state of Tuhr is to be made Qadaa of.
 If they were commenced not in a state of Tuhr then any such optional / Sunnah worship does not require Qadaa.
+- There is no Qadaa for Tilawah of Quran.

 ## Marital Clarifications

-- Your husband will be allowed to engage in conjugal relationships with you in this time
+- One ought to abstain from conjugal relationships during this time.
+For more information, kindly follow this link: <https://mensesmatters.org/intercourse-during-early-blood/>